sbcho816/Rubik-s-Cube-Solver/README.md

 5. The program can now be run using an IDE.

 ### Using the Program
-- Position the Rubik's Cube so that each of the 9 green squares lies on each sticker of the cube as shown below.
+- Position the Rubik's Cube so that each of the 9 green reference squares lies on a sticker of the cube as shown below.
 ![screenshot_1](https://github.com/uiuc-sp19-cs126/final-project-scho93/blob/master/images/screenshot_1.PNG)
 - The program will show two real-time images of the cube face on the top left.
 The left image shows the estimated colors.
 The right image shows the actual colors detected by the webcam.
 - Press `space` to scan a side of the cube.